Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 * [Puppeteer](https://pptr.dev/): A Node.js library created by Google, which provides a convenient API to control Headless Chrome.

-And the last thing we will need is [jest-puppeteer preset](https://github.com/smooth-code/jest-puppeteer), which will allow us to combine these two frameworks.
+And the last thing we will need is [jest-puppeteer preset](https://github.com/smooth-code/jest-puppeteer), which will allow us to combine these two frameworks together.

 So what you will learn in the end ?